 IRA stands for Individual Retirement Account and, basically, it is a savings account with large tax breaks, making it an ideal way to save money for retirement.
 Many people mistakenly think that an IRA in itself is an investment, but it's nothing more than the basket in which stocks, bonds, mutual funds, and other assets are kept.
 You can do a few things to protect your IRA in the event of a stock market crash.
 One is to diversify your investments.

+Additionally, you should research Gold IRA Custodian Reviews to ensure that you are working with a reputable custodian.
 This means investing in a combination of stocks, bonds, and other assets.
 That way, if one type of investment loses value, the others may not.
 All types of IRA work in the same basic way.
 The money contributed to the account can be invested in a variety of stocks, bonds, ETFs, mutual funds and other investment vehicles.

 These investments are tax-deferred, meaning that dividends and interest income received in an IRA are not included in the owner's income each year, and any capital gains are deferred from taxes.
 In simple terms, as long as investments remain within an IRA, they will not generate any tax liability for the account owner.
 And you can save for retirement thanks to the wide variety of investment options offered by an IRA.
 Contributions to a traditional IRA are made with pre-tax money and may be tax-deductible, depending on your income and whether you or your spouse are covered by an employment retirement plan.